UW-POLS503/2015/notes/lectures.md

 - Is there any point of AIC/BIC anymore instead of using CV
 - Why x-fold cross-validation?
 What percentage of observations should be held-out for cross-validation.
 - Will reviewers understand cross-validation?
 If not, how to justify its use, even if better.
+- Does CV assume that the test dataset is representative of the training?
+I discussed issue with spatial, temporal, and stratified data.

 Comments